Sakshi2610/Play_Tiles/README.md

-This is simple Play tiles website using Pure Bootstrap.
+This is simple Play tiles website using Pure Bootstrap *(No backend only UI)*.